On this page:

 The SEVP Portal allows students in F-1 status to monitor their employment authorization and update their address, telephone, and employer information in order to meet regulatory reporting requirements.
 A student in F-1 status who has been approved for OPT and is in the employment authorization period will receive an email from do-not-reply.SEVP@ice.dhs.gov with information about creating a SEVP Portal account.
 Please add do-not-reply.SEVP@ice.dhs.gov to your trusted sender list.
 Monitor all your active email accounts including your junk/spam folder for the SEVP email.
 The SEVP email will most likely be sent to your colorado.edu email account but may be sent to an alternate account if you provided the email address to ISSS as your primary email account.
 If you do not receive the SEVP email and are in an approved period of OPT, please submit the SEVP Portal Account Help form (available in MyISSS portal).
 Please review the SEVP Help Hub for additional resources (e.g., user guide, instructional videos).
 Please note - as stated above, you will not receive the email from SEVP inviting you to set up your SEVP Portal account until your approved OPT start date has arrived.

-While authorized for OPT, you are still in F-1 status.
-Immigration regulations require you to report certain changes including changes in employment status, employer, address, name, citizenship, contact information, within 10 days of the change.
+While authorized for OPT, you remain in F-1 status.
+Immigration regulations require you to report certain changes within 10-days, including changes in employment status, employer, address, name, citizenship, or contact information.

-• When you start your first job on OPT, you need to enter that employment into the SEVP Portal to stop your unemployment days from accruing.
+• Enter the employment details into the SEVP Portal to stop your unemployment days from accruing.

-• If you change employers while on OPT, do not delete the previous employers you listed unless a duplicate was entered in error.
+• If you change employers while on OPT, do not delete previously listed employers unless a duplicate was entered in error, or you never worked for the employer.

-• If your Email Address changes: Please email ISSS
+• If your email address changes, notify ISSS by email

 The following employment information must be reported for each job you have while authorized for OPT: